lextm/blog/_posts/2006/2006-6-12-news-nixnewner-update-1-rc-2-is-ready.md

    You may notice the codename is changed to JackLife and version number is 5.2 now.
 More options are coming in this plus.

 1. The manual is heavily updated this time.
 More screen snaps to tell you how to use CBC and those pluses.
-1. In order to make the change from .plus to .plus2 smooth, I make a tool named plus2plus2.
-It is included in the src folder under plus2plus2 folder.
+1. In order to make the change from `.plus` to `.plus2` smooth, I make a tool named `plus2plus2`.
+It is included in the `src` folder under `plus2plus2` folder.
 This tool will be added to CBC soon.
 So this time, no more details is here.

-Personally, I use this tool to convert all .plus files to .plus2.
+Personally, I use this tool to convert all `.plus` files to `.plus2`.
 It is useful sometimes.
 It is a console executable.
-You should use -f:filename parameter to make it work.
+You should use `-f:filename` parameter to make it work.

 Stay tuned…